 Fine Motor and Cognitive Development

-- Hold and Manipulate Small Objects: Children can now grasp and move small objects skillfully, aiding in their fine motor development.
+- Hold and Manipulate Small Objects: Children can now grasp and move small objects skillfully, aiding their fine motor development.

-- Problem Solving: They begin to solve simple problems through experimentation, showing growth in cognitive abilities.
+- Problem-Solving: They begin to solve simple problems through experimentation, showing growth in cognitive abilities.

 - Follow Simple Directions: Their ability to understand and respond to simple commands enhances daily interactions.

-- Attract Attention Purposefully: Children learn to gain attention through actions, indicating advancements in social and cognitive skills.
+- Attract Attention Purposefully: Children learn to gain Attention through actions, indicating advancements in social and cognitive skills.

 How can you help your child meet these milestones?